Types of Heat Exchangers on a Ship

-Different types of heat exchangers are used on board a ship.
-The type of heat exchange used for a particular usage depends on the application and requirement.
-In this article we talk about different types of heat exchangers used on a ship.
+Different types of heat exchangers are used onboard a ship.
+The type of heat exchanger used for a particular usage depends on the application and requirement.
+Almost all the systems onboard ship depends on heat exchanger where the fluid is either cooled or heated.

 The types of exchangers are mainly defined by their construction and are as follows: